lderkzen/hou-units/docs/Use Cases/UC208 Edit an event.md

-# Use Case 213: Assign item drop from raid event to guild bank
+# Use Case 208: Edit an event

 ### Subject Area
 Events